poppy-project/poppy-project.org/_pages/about/en.md

 ---
-layout: single-column
+layout: 9-columns-cover
 lang: en
 title: "About"
 description: "The history of the Poppy project"
 permalink: /en/about/
 role: about
 in_nav: true
+cover_title: "The story behind the Poppy project"
+cover_image: "/assets/img/covers/poppy-matthieu-lapeyre.jpg"
+cover_gradient: true
+cover_size: small
 published: true
 ---

-# About

 ## History

 The Poppy project was born in 2012 in the [Flowers laboratory](https://flowers.inria.fr/) at [Inria Bordeaux Sud-Ouest](https://www.inria.fr/en/centre/bordeaux).
 It was initiated during [Matthieu Lapeyre](https://github.com/matthieu-lapeyre)'s PhD Thesis surpervised by [Pierre-Yves Oudeyer](http://www.pyoudeyer.com/).

-At the beginning, the development team was composed by [Matthieu Lapeyre](https://github.com/matthieu-lapeyre) (mechanics & design), [Pierre Rouanet](https://github.com/pierre-rouanet) (software) and [Jonathan Grizou](http://jgrizou.com/) (electronics).
+At the beginning, the development team was composed by Matthieu Lapeyre (mechanics &amp; design), [Pierre Rouanet](https://github.com/pierre-rouanet) (software) and [Jonathan Grizou](http://jgrizou.com/) (electronics).

 This project is initially a fundamental research project financed by [ERC Grant Explorer](http://erc.europa.eu/) to explore the role of embodiment and morphology properties on cognition and especially on the learning of sensori-motor tasks.

+{% include separator.html %}

 ## Philosophy